mwshinn/PyDDM/doc/cookbook/howto.rst

 Fitting models with custom algorithms
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-As described in :meth:`Model.fit`, three different algorithms can be used to fit
+As described in :meth:`.Model.fit`, a few different algorithms can be used to
-models.
+fit models.
 The default is differential evolution, which we have observed to be
 robust for models with large numbers of parameters.
 This may sometimes be
 slightly (30-50%) slower than another algorithm, but is the most robust
 algorithm supported by PyDDM.
 Unless you know what you are doing and how to
 validate other algorithms, stick with differential evolution.

 Other methods can be used by passing the "fitting_method" argument to
-:func:`.fit_adjust_model` or :func:`.fit_model`.
-This can take one of
+:meth:`~.Model.fit_adjust_model`.
+This can take one of several values:
-several values:

 - "simplex": Use the Nelder-Mead simplex method
 - "simple": Gradient descent